ungear/melonSlider/README.md

   ```html
   <script src="/js/melonSlider.js"></script>
   ```
-2. Create the div tag that will contain your images.
-Set width and height attributes in accordance with the size of your images.
-Also set overflow attribute in hidden and position attribute in relative.
+2. Create a div element that will contain your images.
+Set `width` and `height` attributes in accordance with the size of your images.
+Also set `overflow:hidden` and `position:relative`.
 Set id for this div.
 Write img tags with your images inside this div.

   ```html
   <div id='containerId' style="width:600px;height:300px;overflow:hidden;position:relative;">